-Going concern
+26 Going concern

-The Company has incurred a net loss of INR 28.00 during the year ended 31 March 2023 and as of that date, the Company's current liabilities exceeded its current assets by INR 173.52.
-As on 31 March 2023, the Company has been largely funded by loans from bank and there are contractual cash outflows of INR 317.21 (excluding future contractual interest payments) due within 12 months of the balance sheet date.
+The Company has a negative net worth of INR 40,879 thousands as at 31 March 2023 and has incurred a net loss of INR 29,597 thousands during the year ended 31 March 2023.
+As at 31 March 2023, the Company's current liabilities exceed its current assets by INR 2,205 thousands.
+As at 31 March 2023, the Company has been largely funded by loan from its holding company (Barque Hotels Private Limited) which has not been demanded for repayment during the year.
+Further, the Company has contractual cash outflows of INR 1,667 thousands (excluding future contractual interest payments) due within 12 months of the balance sheet date.